dipankarsrirag/dipankarsrirag.github.io/_pages/about.md

 As a research assistant, I work with <a href='https://scholar.google.com/citations?user=SbYRrvgAAAAJ'>Dr. Aditya Joshi</a>, on building a benchmark for sentiment and sarcasm classification for dialects of English.
 This project is funded by the <a href='https://research.google/programs-and-events/research-scholar-program/recipients/' color='red'>Google Research Scholar grant</a>.

-As a casual academic, I tutor 50+ students for the course-<b>COMP9444: Deep Learning and Neural Networks</b>, achieving exceptional satisfactory remarks.
+As a casual academic, I tutor 50+ students for <b>COMP9444: Deep Learning and Neural Networks</b>, achieving exceptional satisfactory remarks.